 How can I tell if something is not right with my IUD?

-P: Period pain, or spotting lasting longer than the first few weeks
+P: Pregnancy is suspected, or spotting lasting longer than the first two weeks

 A: Abdominal pain, pain with intercourse

 I: Infection or STD exposure, abnormal vaginal discharge

 N: Not feeling well, fever, chills